Kemeny method: Example

 This table lists all the ranking scores:

 The largest ranking score is 393, and this score is associated with the following possible ranking, so this ranking is also the overall ranking:

 If a single winner is needed, the first choice, Nashville, is chosen.
 (In this example Nashville is the Condorcet winner.)

 The summary matrix below arranges the pairwise counts in order from most popular (top and left) to least popular (bottom and right):

 In this arrangement the largest ranking score (393) equals the sum of the counts in bold, which are in the upper-right, triangular half of the matrix (with a green background).

 Characteristics

-In all cases that do not result in an exact tie, the Kemeny–Young method identifies a most-popular choice, second-most popular choice, and so on.
+In all cases that do not result in an exact tie, the Kemeny method identifies a most-popular choice, second-most popular choice, and so on.

 A tie can occur at any preference level.
-Except in some cases where circular ambiguities are involved, the Kemeny–Young method only produces a tie at a preference level when the number of voters with one preference exactly matches the number of voters with the opposite preference.
+Except in some cases where circular ambiguities are involved, the Kemeny method only produces a tie at a preference level when the number of voters with one preference exactly matches the number of voters with the opposite preference.

 Satisfied criteria for all Condorcet methods

-All Condorcet methods, including the Kemeny–Young method, satisfy these criteria:
+All Condorcet methods, including the Kemeny method, satisfy these criteria: